kilka-rav/Autogenerated-flags-for-MLIR-LLVM/README.md

-This tool should generate flags for MLIR.
+This tool should generate flags for LLVM.
 The main idea is to use a similar LSTM NN model.